geshan/geshan.github.com/posts/2025-03-26-amazon-ecs-tutorial.md

 <img class="center" src="/images/amazon-ecs-tutorial/08ecs-create-task-link.jpg" loading="lazy" title="AWS console showing ECS Create new task definition link on the Task defintions page" alt="AWS console showing ECS Create new task definition link on the Task defintions page">

-On the task definition form, put in the `Task definition family` as `nodejs-apps` and make sure you have `AWS Fargate` selected in the Launch type of `Infrastructure requirements` :
+On the task definition form, put in the `Task definition family` as `nodejs-apps` and make sure you have `AWS Fargate` selected in the Launch type of `Infrastructure requirements`:

 <img class="center" src="/images/amazon-ecs-tutorial/09ecs-task-form.jpg" loading="lazy" title="AWS console showing ECS Create new task definition form with task definition family and infrastructure options" alt="AWS console showing ECS Create new task definition form with task definition family and infrastructure options">

 In the task size section, select CPU as `.5 vCPU` and Memory as `1 GB`.
-As we are running a simple Hello World Node.js application, these resources would be more than enough.
+As we are running a simple Hello World Node.js application; these resources would be more than enough.
 Then, select the `Task role` and `Task execution role` as `ecsTaskExecutionRole`.

 <img class="center" src="/images/amazon-ecs-tutorial/10ecs-task-size-role.jpg" loading="lazy" title="AWS console showing ECS Create new task definition form with task resources and roles" alt="AWS console showing ECS Create new task definition form with task resources and roles">